2 dead after plane crash near Swift Current airport

 Two people are dead after a plane crashed shortly after takeoff from the Swift Current, Sask., airport on Thursday.

 The incident occurred just after 7 p.m.
 CST.
-A small, single-engine plane went down shortly after takeoff.
+A small, single-engine American Aviation AA-5 went down shortly after takeoff.

 "The city would like to express our sincere condolences to the family/families of the individuals who were killed in the crash.
 We will have no further comment on this incident," a news release said.